 this is even remotely so, Cruso fails to meet the simplest, most minimal conditions of colonial presence.
 This is no mean distinction.
 The moral foundation of postcolonial thinking resides in the legitimacy of the political, social and cultural practices of the people(s) who pre-date the arrival of the colonists.
 Without people who pre-date colonial arrival, colonialism is not really an intelligible concept.
 Sheila Roberts suggests that Cruso lives in "stolen space" (89), but it seems obvious that Cruso (and Friday) do not displace or denigrate the "native" inhabitants; they simply move into an empty space and develop a kind of idiosyncratic framework, a rudimentary culture, in which they live their lives.
 That this culture should have a kind of power structure is hardly surprising, and even if, as readers, we shudder at the implications of the white master and the black slave, we must remember that hierarchical organization is not the exclusive property of Western cultural systems.
-Domination and subordination are, and have been, characteristics of many cultures outside the web of colonial influence.
-15
+Domination and subordination are, and have been, characteristics of many cultures outside the web of colonial influence.15

 Indeed, far from being an oppressor.
 Coetzee's Cruso (as opposed to Defoe's Crusoe) can be productively viewed as a figure of anti-colonial resistance.
 The idea that he has "narrow horizons" comes only from Susan who, in classic colonial fashion, thinks only in terms of a world outside the marginal space she occupies.
-She continually degrades his "indifference to salvation" (Foe 14), but her vision of salvation is highly suspect and seems to consist only of escape from the assumed insignificance of the island and return to the colonial centre, to Britain, where "the earth under fherl feet is
+She continually degrades his "indifference to salvation" (Foe 14), but her vision of salvation is highly suspect and seems to consist only of escape from the assumed insignificance of the island and return to the colonial centre, to Britain, where "the earth under [her] feet is

-15 I do not mean to suggest that subjugation is simply a fact of life, or that its universality makes it any more acceptable, just to show that hierarchical organization is not synonymous with colonial occupation.
-And, even if we disklik these relationships as a matter of principle, we must remember that Friday's subjugation is of such a small degree that it later seems to evoke a kind of nostaligat.
-In England, he suffers "a ternble fall, ir from the feedion of the island where he ould ream all day."
-Flow 56)
+15 1 do not mean to suggest that subjugation is simply a fact of life, or that its universality makes it any more acceptable, just to show that interarchical organization is not synonymous with colonial occupation.
+And, even if we disk the sere relationships as a matter of principle, we must remember that Friday's subjugation is of such a small degree that it later seems to evoke a kind of nostalga.
+In England, he suffers a terrible fall... from the freedom of the siand where he could ream all day."
+(For 56).

-firm" (Foe 26).
-It is Susan, not Cruso, who wants to "give" Friday "the blessings of civilization and [make] him a better man" (Foe 22) and Susan who is quick with critiques of Cruso and Friday's activities, she also assumes an impermeable distinction between herself and the ignorant Patagonians with a confident "I know better" (Foe 15).
-This unfounded assumption of superiority finds its fullest expression when she questions Cruso about why he has "not built a boat and made [his] escape" (Foe 13).
-It is only later, after she has experienced the island herself that she comes to recognize that there is "not a tree that did not grow twisted and bent" and admits that they "might have built a raft... but never a boat" (Foe 55).
-This is quintessentially colonial behaviour inasmuch as her unqualified judgments precede her direct understanding.
+firm" (For 26).
+It is Susan, not Cruso, who wants to "give" Friday "the blessings of civilization and [make] him a better man" (For 22) and Susan who is quick with critiques of Cruso and Friday's activities; she also assumes an impermeable distinction between herself and the ignorant Patagonians with a confident "I know better" (For 15).
+This unfounded assumption of superiority finds its fullest expression when she questions Cruso about why he has "not built a boat and made [his] escape" (For 13).
+It is only later, after she has experienced the island herself that she comes to recognize that there is "not a tree that did not grow twisted and bent" and admits that they "might have built a raft... but never a boat" (For 55).
+This is quintessentially colonial behaviour inasmuch as her unoualified judaments precede her direct understandine.